hoosh-ir/simple_av/docs/Simple-AV/SystemSetup/index.md

 ## Setting up AWSIM on Window

-ou can install AWSIM using the <i>quick start demo</i> provided in the [AWSIM documentation](https://tier4.github.io/AWSIM/GettingStarted/QuickStartDemo/).
-This gives you access to Unity and AWSIM, allowing you to modify the scene and objects in the simulator, change the sensors, and add new topics, messages, and vehicles.
+You can use this [Shinjuku Scene](https://drive.google.com/drive/folders/1si45tzYmTi_n1QOa_Hrk3y7PM0flsKBM?usp=sharing) for testing and working on the Simple AV project.
+Additionally, you can install AWSIM using the  [Quick start demo](https://tier4.github.io/AWSIM/GettingStarted/QuickStartDemo/) provided in the AWSIM documentation.
+This will give you access to Unity and AWSIM, allowing you to modify scenes, messages, topics, and objects in the simulator.

-However, if you just want to test and work with simple-AV, you can use the built-in scene of AWSIM.
-You can download a scene of Shinjuku using the link below.
-The image shows the built AWSIM from the Shinjuku scene.
-The highlighted file is the .exe file that you need to run.

 ![alt text](image.png)